drinkbeer/CodingQuestion/README.md

 Binary Search is also a hot topic for sorted array.
 When see the coding problem requires O(logN) time complexity to search something in a sorted array, then it's probably using Binary Search.
 Give an array, always ask interview: if the array is sorted?
 Could we sort the array if necessary?
 If the array is empty or null?
 If that could be huge array that will be out of memory?

+Note:
+1. If a topic is about DP or Greedy, it's put to DP section.

 [K-Sum problem summary](http://blog.csdn.net/suwei19870312/article/details/12857103)